FlowFuse/flowfuse/docs/install/kubernetes/README.md

 ---
-navTitle: Install FlowForge on Kubernetes
+navTitle: Install FlowFuse on Kubernetes
 ---

 # Kubernetes Install

-This version of the FlowForge platform is intended for running in the Kubernetes (sometimes referred to as K8s) Container management system.
+This version of the FlowFuse platform is intended for running in the Kubernetes (sometimes referred to as K8s) Container management system.
 Typically suited for large on premise deployments or deployment in Cloud infrastructure.

 ## Prerequisites